kubiyabot/workflow_sdk/docs/kubiya/README.md

    description: Brief description of the page content
    ---
    ```
-3. Update `docs.json` to include the new page in navigation
+3. Update `docs.json` to include the new page in the appropriate navigation group
 4. Follow the existing content structure and style

 ## Style Guidelines